Guilderm/SnowballPlanner/Documents/Product Requirements Document (PRD).md

 ## 5. Jobs to Get Done

 ### 5.1.
 Core Jobs
-- Create and manage debt repayment plans using multiple strategies.
+- **Core Job 1: Create and manage a debt repayment plan.**
+  - **Description:** Users need to generate a personalized debt repayment plan that suits their financial situation.
+This includes selecting the best strategy (e.g., Snowball or Avalanche), customizing payment schedules, and adapting the plan as circumstances change.

+- **Core Job 2: Compare different debt repayment strategies.**
+  - **Description:** Users need to evaluate different repayment strategies to determine the most efficient path to debt freedom.
+This involves analyzing interest rates, payment timelines, and total costs associated with each strategy.

-- Track and visualize progress towards debt repayment goals.
+- **Core Job 3: Track progress towards financial goals.**
-- Customize repayment plans based on individual financial situations.
+  - **Description:** Users need a clear way to monitor their progress as they work toward becoming debt-free.
+This includes tracking payments, visualizing reductions in debt over time, and receiving updates on milestones.

 ### 5.2.
 Supporting Jobs
-- **Job 1: Visualize debt repayment timelines.**
+- **Supporting Job 1: Visualize debt repayment timelines.**
   - **Description:** Users benefit from visual tools that help them understand the impact of their payments over time, such as charts and graphs that show how their debt will decrease.

-- **Job 2: Receive recommendations and insights.**
+- **Supporting Job 2: Receive recommendations and insights.**
   - **Description:** Users need guidance on optimizing their debt repayment strategy.
 This could include automated suggestions for extra payments, alerts for upcoming deadlines, or tips on how to stay motivated.

-- **Job 3: Multicurrency support and global considerations.**
+- **Supporting Job 3: Multicurrency support and global considerations.**
   - **Description:** For users in different financial regions, the ability to manage debt in multiple currencies and understand the impact of exchange rates is crucial.
-This job ensures that the Debt Free Planner is adaptable to a global audience.
+This job ensures that the DebtFreePlanner is adaptable to a global audience.

-- **Job 4: Generate detailed reports and export data.**
+- **Supporting Job 4: Generate detailed reports and export data.**
   - **Description:** Users might require the ability to generate detailed reports on their debt repayment progress for personal records, financial advisors, or lenders.
 This includes exporting data in various formats (e.g., PDF, CSV).

-- **Job 5: Sync with external financial accounts.**
+- **Supporting Job 5: Sync with external financial accounts.**
-  - **Description:** To streamline data entry and ensure accuracy, users may benefit from the ability to sync the Debt Free Planner with their bank accounts or other financial institutions.
+  - **Description:** To streamline data entry and ensure accuracy, users may benefit from the ability to sync the DebtFreePlanner with their bank accounts or other financial institutions.
 This job ensures that payment records, balances, and transaction histories are automatically updated.

-- **Job 6: Provide educational resources and financial literacy tools.**
+- **Supporting Job 6: Provide educational resources and financial literacy tools.**
   - **Description:** Users might appreciate access to educational content, such as articles, videos, or interactive tools, that help them better understand debt management, budgeting, and personal finance.

 ---